Frequently Asked Questions – General Topics

 - Talk to other students.
-Go to the Colonial Corner and hang out, strike up conversations.
-Western is full of commuter students, so it shouldn’t be hard to find someone who feels just like you do.
+Go to the commuter lounges in the Student Center and hang out, strike up conversations.
+WCSU is full of commuter students, so it shouldn’t be hard to find someone who feels just like you do.

 - Ask questions.
 Can’t find anything you are looking for?
 Not sure what’s out there?
 Check with the info desk, the CSI, or call the Student Affairs office at 203-837-9700.

-- Most of all — make sure being a student at Western is the best experience it can be.
+- Most of all — make sure being a student at WCSU is the best experience it can be.
 We are here to help you.

-A. The first stop for promoting your event should be the Center for Student Involvement (CSI) in SC 227.
+The first stop for promoting your event should be the Center for Student Involvement (CSI) in SC 227.
 They can help you with the creation and distribution of flyers.
-For all promotions, a publicity request form must be completed at least two to three weeks in advance of the event.
+For all promotions, a WOW New Event Submission Form must be completed at least two to three weeks in advance of the event.
 You may request that your announcement gets

 - Announced on WXCI